 Methotrexate should only be prescribed by physicians with expertise in the use of methotrexate and a full understanding of the risks of methotrexate therapy.

 Methotrexate should only be prescribed by physicians, who are familiar with the various characteristics of the medicinal product and its mode of action.
-If considered appropriate, the treating physician can, in selected cases, delegate subcutaneous administration to the patient.
-Patients must be educated to use the proper injection technique.
-The first injection of methotrexate should be performed under direct medical supervision.
+If considered appropriate, the treating physician can, in selected cases, delegate subcutaneous administration to the patient Patients must be educated and trained in the proper injection technique when self-administering methotrexate.
+The first injection of Methofill should be performed under direct medical supervision.
 Methotrexate is injected once weekly

 The patient must be explicitly informed about the fact that methotrexate is administered once a week only.
 It is advisable to determine an appropriate fixed day of the week for the injection.